STEP #4: KILL BED BUGS WITH DIATOMACEOUS EARTH

 You must put diatomaceous earth behind each electrical face plate and light switch face plate.
 For information on how to do this view the above video.

-You want to work diatomaceous earth into the crevice between the wall and floor.
-You also want to work diatomaceous earth into the crevice where the molding meets the wall.
+diatomaceous earth into the crevice between the wall and floor.
+You also want to work

 We recommend heat treating any area rugs in a ZappBug unit and then storing in a sealed bag or tub until the infestation is eliminated.
 For wall-to-wall carpeting, work diatomaceous earth around the edges where the carpeting meets the wall.

-Disclaimer: Some of the procedures outlined in this guide may be dangerous and should be undertaken at the readers own risk.
-Readers should consult all material safety data sheets for any products they use in their own attempts at pest control and consult with the manufacturers of all products regarding best usage practices.
+Disclaimer: Some of the procedures outlined in this guide may be tricky and should be undertaken at the readers own risk.
+Readers should consult all material data sheets for any products they use in their own attempts at pest control and consult with the manufacturers of all products regarding best usage practices.
 This guide should be construed as theoretical advice.
 ZappBug and its employees will not be held responsible for any injury due to the advice offered herein.
 This guide cannot be construed as formal advice and ZappBug will not be held liable in any instance of an action resulting from this story.
 This disclaimer assigns the readers all responsibility for their own decisions.